gustavo-ribeiro-santiago/pac-man-animation/README.md

-# pac-man-animation
-This repository contains a simple PacMan animation.
-The player can create multiple PacMen that move around the screen and bounce off the walls once the game starts.
-The PacMen change direction and display different images to create a fun and interactive animation.
+## Pac-Man-Exercise

+### Description

+A game exercise consisting on creating pac-men to move around the screen with random initial positions and velocitys.